 The reason for the different wording is for those who did not get the PATH message in the first place; and who still have we are still processing your return and a date will be available….(This is how they can tell them apart).

 [Update Feb 14th] The IRS has confirmed to several readers that seeing the “PATH” message in WMR is a good thing.
 It means the IRS has reviewed your return and is now holding on processing until Feb 15 as required by law.
 You should start seeing updates to your WMR status and a Direct Deposit Date (DDD) from Feb 15th or 16th (since WMR updates overnight).

 Sharon I spoke with IRS on today, if you claim EIC they should start releasing payments on Wednesday Also IRS will be working Saturday & Monday.
 So hopefully we all should be relieved by the weekend.
 Special Thanks to Author Andy for this special page!!

 Jazzy …You get a FULL PAGE PATH message, starting check back for a personal DDD date after the 15th.
 Everyone got the 152 path message where you click on the Code 152 to read.
 The other one…pops up after the bars disappears….
 I think people are getting confused about the (2) path message, that’s all…IRS WEBSITE NEWS:

 PATH Act Tax Related Provisions delaying EITC and ACTC

-The Protecting Americans from Tax Hikes Act of 2015 (the PATH Act), was enacted on December 18, 2015 and mandates that the IRS not issue a refund on tax returns claiming the Earned Income Tax Credit or Additional Child Tax Credit until Feb.
+The Protecting Americans from Tax Hikes Act (the PATH Act), mandates that the IRS not issue a refund on tax returns claiming the Earned Income Tax Credit or Additional Child Tax Credit until Feb.
 15. The additional time helps the IRS stop fraudulent refunds from being issued to identity thieves and fraudulent claims with fabricated wages and withholdings.